 The overall results of this study were positive, because participants were able to answer correctly questions 1.1 and 1.3 whether using DyeVC or not.
 Also, further questions, which did not have a way to be answered without DyeVC, were answered correctly by using the approach.

-By looking at the results and at the points to be observed (mentioned in Section 4.3.1), we can say that
+By looking at the results and at the points to be observed (mentioned in Section 4.3.1), we can say that:

 Each participant uses a different tool and follows a different procedure to find answers regarding DVCS usage;

-In Phase 1, questions that depend on information of peers that are known cannot be answered effectively without using DyeVC;
+In Phase 1, questions that depend on information of peers cannot be answered effectively without using DyeVC;

 DyeVC let participants answer all questions in Phase 2, including those that had not been answered before.